 17. Automation can help you work more accurately and efficiently

 Automation and artificial intelligence (AI) are becoming vital to earning leads and closing sales.
 Some of the tasks that marketers are automating include task management, content automation, and chatbots.
-These tools are being used by 58%, 42%, and 31% of respondents, respectively.
-Each one helps marketers work more efficiently, and AI has possibilities in just about every area of sales — it can automate tasks, make predictions, and much more.
+These tools are used by 58%, 42%, and 31% of respondents, respectively.
+Each one helps marketers work more efficiently, and AI has possibilities in almost every area of sales — it can automate tasks, make predictions, and much more.

 18. Business buyers will pay more for a great experience